-From stone to sun: Germany's largest solar project is being built on the 71-hectare site of a gravel pit, in accordance with 2013 calculations.
-The impressive solar park in Ganzlin, Ludwigslust-Parchim district, will generate an output of 65 MW following a construction period of only eight months.
+From stone to sun: Germany's largest solar project was being built on the 71-hectare site of a gravel pit, in accordance with 2013 calculations.
+The impressive solar park in Ganzlin, Ludwigslust-Parchim district, generates an output of 65 MW following a construction period of only eight months.
 This is enough to supply around 16,500 households with CO2-free electricity.
-GP JOULE, as the general contractor, is responsible for the entire planning process, from the selection and procurement of components, the awarding of contracts to service providers to the complete construction of the park.
-The ground-breaking ceremony took place in mid-October, and the Ganzlin solar park is scheduled to go into operation in May 2020.
+GP JOULE, as the general contractor, was responsible for the entire planning process, from the selection and procurement of components, the awarding of contracts to service providers to the complete construction of the park.

-Where in autumn 2019 a large crater still bore witness to the work of the gravel excavators, 100% of the substructure and 80,000 of a total of 165,000 modules are already in place today.
+Where in autumn 2019 a large crater still bore witness to the work of the gravel excavators, are placed a total of 165,000 modules today.
 Meik Georg Gessner, head of EPC plant construction at GP JOULE attests that the Ganzlin solar park makes maximum use of the area.
-And even though the schedule is tight, he and his employees accept the project as a sporty challenge.
+And even though the schedule was tight, he and his employees accepted the project as a sporty challenge.
 "This can be achieved with good coordination between the contract work sections," Gessner says and he can draw on years of experience.

 Passionate partners for patent solutions